 We love this wine and its $20 price tag is hard to beat compared to other wines from this premier region of Napa Valley.
-Average score over the years is 90 points and you can expect this wine to hit in the March time frame. [our review]
+Average score over the years is 91 points and you can expect this wine to hit in the March time frame.
+[2020 Oakville review]

 Wide range of scores for the Kirkland Brunello over the years, ranging from 92 points for the amazing 2010 vintage to a low of 86 the following vintage (2011).
-The price has been creeping up too from $25 to its current $27.
-Expect to see it in warehouses in November. [our review]
+The price has been creeping up too reaching a high of $27.
+But then the latest vintage came out and it was back down to $20.
+Expect to see it in warehouses in November.
+[2017 Kirkland Brunello]

-Here is the full historical data I pulled to base these calculations on.
-This will also show the price increase/decrease year to year as well as the Kirkland wines we rated below 88 points, many of which are still very good buys.
-I did my best to approximate the target month, erring on the side of early rather later when it wasn’t clear with the data.
+Here is the full historical data we pulled to base these calculations on.
+This will also show the price increase/decrease year to year.
+We did our best to approximate the target month, erring on the side of early rather later when it wasn’t clear with the data.

 Here’s a PDF download of the chart that some readers requested so they can save it to their phones.